 Whether it’s a financial goal like saving for a new house, having something to work towards together allows you to bond even when you’re miles away from each other.

-When you’re not with your partner for huge chunks of time you miss out on some of the daily conversations that let you get to know each other better.
+When you’re not with your partner for huge chunks, you miss out on some of the daily conversations that let you get to know each other better.

 The Paired app aims to bridge that gap, with questions, quizzes, and games, for you and your partner to answer, and discuss.